Shahram Homayoun

 Shahram Homayoun (شهرام همایون) is an Iranian political dissident, political activist, and the owner of "Channel one," a Persian satellite TV station based in Los Angeles, California that broadcasts into Iran daily.

 Exile

 Shahram Homayoun fled Iran for the United States in 1991.
-He was a marked man in Iran, because he supported democracy and human rights and his opposition to the Iranian government.
+He was a marked man in Iran, because he supported democracy and human rights and because of his opposition to the Iranian government.
 He has resided in Los Angeles, California ever since.
 While in Iran he was the Editor of the "Hamkari" Magazine for two years, Editor of Kargaran (Workers) Magazine for three years, Associate Editor of the daily "Bamdad" (morning) Newspaper for two years.

 His famous interviews were with Sadegh Ghotbzadeh, Sadegh Khalkhali, Ahmad Khomeini (the son of Ayatollah Khomeini), Ayatollah Shariatmadari, Ayatollah Sadegh Rohani, Yasser Arafat and President of Pakistan General Zia ul Haq.

 Interpol Arrest Warrant

 According to the Iranian government, Mr. Homayoun "encouraged his audience to engage in acts of terrorism against the Islamic government such as writing slogans (on walls) and resisting the security forces."
 Independent observers accuse the Iranian government of using Interpol to target political dissidents abroad.

 Despite Interpol's "Red Notice" against Homayoun, however, The Federal Bureau of Investigation has assured him that he would be safe as long as he remains in the United States.